jumokeomoshebi3/Kern-Serve/Presentation-Ideas.md

 ## TO DO
-Don't forget to add attributions in code
+* Don't forget to add attributions in code
+* Don't forget to check if file mem stuff needs to be released in exit()